data-mint-research/MINTutil/docs/neomint-coding-practices.md

 7. **Header**: Every script file has complete metadata block
 8. **Comments**: All complex logic has explanatory comments
 9. **TODOs**: All TODOs are concrete and traceable
+10. **MECE**: All analysis and categorization follows MECE principles

 ### Verification Tools
 - `scripts/check-neomint-compliance.ps1` - Automatic verification